discordeno/discordeno/website/docs/examples/reactionroles.md

 export default command
 ```

-Now we can add the command type to this object, to give us the ability to have typescript help us autocomplete some stuff.
+Now we can add the command type to this object, to give TypeScript the ability to help us autocompleting some stuff.

 ```ts
 // insert-next-line